NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 number is learned via an updated `serial` property, or via NOTIFY [@!RFC1996].

-When a `serial` property is present for a member zone and it matches the SOA serial of that member zone.
-Implementations of catalog zones which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone.
+When a `serial` property is present for a member zone and it matches the SOA serial of that member zone, implementations of catalog zones which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone.
 A refresh timer of a catalog zone MUST not be ignored.